Nikephoros II Phokas: Conquest of Crete

 From the ascension of Emperor Romanos II in 959, Nikephoros and his younger brother Leo Phokas were placed in charge of the eastern and western field armies respectively.
 In 960, 27,000 oarsmen and marines were assembled to man a fleet of 308 ships carrying 50,000 troops.
 At the recommendation of the influential minister Joseph Bringas, Nikephoros was entrusted to lead this expedition against the Muslim Emirate of Crete, and he led his fleet to the island and defeated a minor Arab force upon disembarking near Almyros.
 He soon began a nine-month siege of the fortress town of Chandax, where his forces suffered through the winter due to supply issues.
 Following a failed assault and many raids into the countryside, Nikephoros entered Chandax on 6 March 961 and soon wrested control of the entire island from the Muslims.
-Upon returning to Constantinople, he was denied the usual honor of a triumph, but was permitted a ovation in the Hippodrome.
+Upon returning to Constantinople, he was denied the usual honor of a triumph, but was permitted an ovation in the Hippodrome.

 Later Eastern campaigns

 Following the conquest of Crete, Nikephoros returned to the east and marched a large and well-equipped army into Cilicia.
-In February 962 he captured Anazarbos, while the major city of Tarsus ceased to recognize the Hamdanid Emir of Aleppo, Sayf al-Dawla.
-Nikephoros continued to ravage the Cilician countryside, defeating the governor of Tarsus, ibn al-Zayyat, in open battle; al-Zayyat later committed suicide on account of the loss.
+In February 962, he captured Anazarbos and threatened the major city of Tarsus, which had recently ceased to recognize the Hamdanid Emir of Aleppo, Sayf al-Dawla.
+Nikephoros continued to ravage the Cilician countryside and won an open battle against Ibn al-Zayyat, governor of Tarsus, who killed himself after the defeat.
 Thereafter, Nikephoros returned to the regional capital of Caesarea.
 Upon the beginning of the new campaigning season al-Dawla entered the Byzantine Empire to conduct raids, a strategy which left Aleppo dangerously undefended.
 Nikephoros soon took Syrian Hierapolis.
 In December, an army split between Nikephoros and John I Tzimiskes marched towards Aleppo, quickly routing an opposing force led by Naja al-Kasaki.
 Al-Dawla's force caught up with the Byzantines, but he too was routed, and Nikephoros and Tzimiskes entered Aleppo on 24 December.
 The loss of the city would prove to be both a strategic and moral disaster for the Hamdanids.
-It was probably on these campaigns that Nikephoros earned the sobriquet "The Pale Death of the Saracens".
+It was probably on these campaigns that Nikephoros earned the sobriquet "Pale Death of the Saracens".